flatcar-archive/flatcar-docs/os/generate-self-signed-certificates.md

 # Generate self-signed certificates

-If you build Container Linux cluster on top of public networks it is recommended to enable encryption for Container Linux services to prevent traffic interception and man-in-the-middle attacks.
+If you build Flatcar Linux cluster on top of public networks it is recommended to enable encryption for Flatcar Linux services to prevent traffic interception and man-in-the-middle attacks.
 For these purposes you have to use Certificate Authority (CA), private keys and certificates signed by CA. Let's use [cfssl][cfssl] and walk through the whole process to create all these components.

 **NOTE:** We will use basic procedure here.
 If your configuration requires advanced security options, please refer to official [cfssl][cfssl] documentation.